silverlabs-org/bitcoinsilver_core/doc/tor.md

     -seednode=X     SOCKS5.
 In Tor mode, such addresses can also be exchanged with other P2P nodes.

-    -onlynet=onion  Make outgoing connections only to .onion addresses.
-Incoming connections are not affected by this option.
-This option can be specified multiple times to allow multiple network types, e.g. ipv4, ipv6 or onion.
-If you use this option with values other than onion you *cannot* disable onion connections; outgoing onion connections will be enabled when you use -proxy or -onion.
-Use -noonion or -onion=0 if you want to be sure there are no outbound onion connections over the default proxy or your defined -proxy.
+    -onlynet=onion  Make automatic outbound connections only to .onion addresses.
+                    Inbound and manual connections are not affected by this option.
+                    It can be specified multiple times to allow multiple networks, e.g. onlynet=onion, onlynet=i2p, onlynet=cjdns.

 In a typical situation, this suffices to run behind a Tor proxy:

-    ./bitcoin_silverd -proxy=127.0.0.1:9050
+    ./bitcoinsilverd -proxy=127.0.0.1:9050

-## 2. Automatically create a Bitcoin_Silver Core onion service
+## 2. Automatically create a BitcoinSilver onion service

-Bitcoin_Silver Core makes use of Tor's control socket API to create and destroy ephemeral onion services programmatically.
-This means that if Tor is running and proper authentication has been configured, Bitcoin_Silver Core automatically creates an onion service to listen on.
+BitcoinSilver makes use of Tor's control socket API to create and destroy ephemeral onion services programmatically.
+This means that if Tor is running and proper authentication has been configured, BitcoinSilver automatically creates an onion service to listen on.
 The goal is to increase the number of available onion nodes.

-This feature is enabled by default if Bitcoin_Silver Core is listening (`-listen`) and it requires a Tor connection to work.
+This feature is enabled by default if BitcoinSilver is listening (`-listen`) and it requires a Tor connection to work.
 It can be explicitly disabled with `-listenonion=0`.
 If it is not disabled, it can be configured using the `-torcontrol` and `-torpassword` settings.

-To see verbose Tor information in the bitcoin_silverd debug log, pass `-debug=tor`.
+To see verbose Tor information in the bitcoinsilverd debug log, pass `-debug=tor`.

 ### Control Port